nikosrv3/Bioinformatics-PTPN1-IC50-ML/README.md

 This project would not have been possible without the educational resources from "the data professor" and his bioinformatics educational resources found at: https://github.com/dataprofessor/bioinformatics_freecodecamp/

 End Goal:
-Webapp that takes in ChEMBL data for a molecule (or number of molecules) and outputs its predicted bioactivity(IC50 value) on PTPN1.
+Webapp that takes in ChEMBL data for a compound, creates a molecular finger print using Padel, and outputs its predicted bioactivity(IC50 value) on PTPN1.

 Current Status:
 - Training data collected